 By Alyson Powell

-Late last year, Yao Xie, Harold R. and Mary Anne Nash Early Career Professor in the Stewart School of Industrial & Systems Engineering, began working with the Atlanta Police Department (APD) to test an algorithm that finds connections between crime incidents.
+Late last year, Yao Xie, Harold R. and Mary Anne Nash Early Career Professor in the Stewart School of Industrial and Systems Engineering, began working with the Atlanta Police Department (APD) to test an algorithm that finds connections between crime incidents.
 The algorithm examines both structured data captured by 911 operators — the type of crime, and when and where it happened — and unstructured, or free text data.
 This type of data is gathered by police officers at the scene of the crime and includes detailed narrative descriptions from the officer, victims, and witnesses.

 The tricky part for police investigators is manually analyzing thousands upon thousands of reports — including new reports that are coming in every day — to find patterns between cases, which could help solve serial crimes.
 It’s nearly an impossible task.
 Xie’s algorithm automates this process by dissecting incident reports and learning the similarities between words and common patterns in how crimes occurred.
 It has to be smart enough to recognize that two or more crimes could be related.